klausreus/Data-Driven-Attribution-of-Climate-Events/README.md

 - For the model prediction Badr et al. (2014) used a total set of 20 predictor variables.\
     In nb_predictor_indices.ipynb the according 20 AMJ predictors are computed.

-### 2nd Step: Modify model: Aiming for better performance
+### 2nd Step: Modify model - Aiming for better performance

 - **nb_klausmodel_gridsearch** apply more recent methods in model architechture